Flexibility and a high degree of personalisation even for packaging machines

 Top of the range is the multifunction unit, a single machine that can work as a wrap around shwrinkrapper, a combi system and a tray-packer as well.
 These are rather complex machines, built on demand and able to meet a client’s specifications.

-“Every machine of ours can be equipped with a 90° access or even a U-shape system.
+“Every machine can be equipped with a 90° access or even a U-shape system.
 It means one can reduce the floor space or install the machine on board existing lines,” adds Stanzani.
-“The application works thanks to a continuously rotating disk with special pallets so as to be able to cover any kind of packaging: round, square bottles, bricks.”
+“The application works thanks to a continuously rotating disk with special pallets so as to be able to cover any kind of packaging as:”

 Among special projects, Baumer recently developed a machine able to pack pouches, the flexible envelopes of pet food for Upfield, a Dutch food manufacturer with a portfolio of several trademarks of margarine, custard spreads and vegetable food,.